 - 3. Hirosaki Castle Snow Lantern Festival, Aomori Prefecture

 - 4. Iiyama Snow Hut Village, Nagano Prefecture

 - Articles you may also like

 1. Yokote Snow Festival, Akita Prefecture

 Yokote is located in Southern Akita, amid the magnificent Ou mountain range.
 The Yokote Snow Festival is one of the most spectacular festivals and features hundreds of kamakura.
 The festival takes place each year on February 15 & 16 and has a history dating back 450 years.
-The snow domes were originally built to honor the Shinto water gods, and upon entrance the locals would pray for abundant water, good harvests and the safety of the community.
-During the festival, the snow huts offer freshly grilled mochi (sticky rice cakes) and amazake (a sweet, low alcohol sake).
+The snow domes were originally built to honor the Shinto water gods, and upon entering the locals would pray for abundant water, good harvests and the safety of the community.
+During the festival, the snow huts offer freshly grilled mochi (sticky rice cakes) and amazake (a sweet, low-alcohol sake).
 A free shuttle bus connects to all sites in the city.